 LIRS advocates for a flexible resettlement program and robust funding that meet the needs of all vulnerable refugees eligible for service.
 As a nation that has historically stood for newcomers in need of protection, we should honor our history by ensuring appropriate and flexible funding to compassionately welcome all vulnerable people.
 Modernizing the refugee resettlement program and providing adequate funding to the resettlement process will help refugees successfully integrate into modern society.
 Changes to the system should reflect these principles:

-- Throughout the different stages of refugee resettlement—protection, stabilization and integration—community engagement is critical.
+- Community engagement is critical throughout the different stages of refugee resettlement—protection, stabilization and integration.

 - Family unity and family reunification are basic human rights and are essential for long-term integration.

 - Federally-funded programs should be outcome-driven, with basic standards and the flexibility to be responsive to the diverse strengths and needs of refugees arriving today.

 - Federal agencies should improve coordination to better capitalize on the strengths of the various federal and non-federal actors to limit duplication of effort and maximize impact.

 On December 1, 2014, the U.S. State Department announced the official launch of an in-country refugee processing program for some children in certain Central American countries.
 The program allows parents with lawful presence in the United States to apply for their children living in El Salvador, Guatemala, or Honduras to come to the United States as refugees through the U.S. Refugee Admissions Program.
 Children who do not meet the definition of a refugee, but are still at risk of harm, may be eligible on a case-by-case basis to travel to the United States safely and legally as humanitarian parolees.
 Those who are granted refugee or parolee status through this program are able to enter the United States in a safe, legal, and orderly fashion rather than embarking on the dangerous journey to the United States in search of safety.